AaltoSciComp/scicomp-docs/aalto/generative-ai-tools.rst

   * Public services with contract to Aalto (e.g. `Aalto GPT
     <https://www.aalto.fi/en/services/aalto-gpt>`__)

-* Use remote APIs to run models with your own code.
+* Use remote APIs to generate content with your own code.

   * An OpenAI API
   * :doc:`APIs <llm-web-apis>` hosted locally at Aalto *good for data security*